-Note: Emengency Visa (For person of Indian origins travelling due to humanitarian gounds only - Subject to approval / clearance from HCI / CGI Indian Mission Officer: Applicant needs to apply directly at HCI / CGI.
-For documentation and instruction on how to apply / eligbility visit HCI / CGI website Click Here).
+Emengency Visa : For people of Indian origin travelling on humanitarian grounds only.
+Subject to approval / clearance from HCI / CGI Indian Mission Officer.
+Applicant needs to apply directly at HCI / CGI.
+For documentation and instruction on how to apply / eligbility visit HCI / CGI website Click Here.

 Select visa Category

-Please peruse through the important information provided below for applicant(s) submitting an application to the visa application center in their respective jurisdiction.
+Important information for applicant(s) submitting an application to the visa application center in their respective jurisdiction:

-- All foreign nationals except Nepal and Bhutan need a visa to enter India and the following nationals can avail visa on arrival:
+- All foreign nationals (except Nepal and Bhutan) need a visa to enter India.

-- The visa validity will be for thirty days and single entry, and is available only at the international airports at Delhi, Mumbai, Chennai & Kolkata
+- Citizens of Cambodia, Finland, Japan, Laos, Luxembourg, Myanmar, New Zealand, Philipines, Singapore and Vietnam can get a "Tourist Visa on Arrival" The visa validity will be for 30 days and single entry.
+It is available only at the international airports at Delhi, Mumbai, Chennai & Kolkata.

 - Visas can only be issued on passports and NOT on travel documents except in the case of Tibetan nationals.
-All applicant(s) must complete all columns on the application form(s), missing documentation or information will result in a delay and will be the sole responsibility of the applicant(s).
+All applicant(s) must complete all fields on the application form(s).
+Missing documentation or information will result in a delay and will be the sole responsibility of the applicant(s).
 Incomplete application form(s) will not be accepted or processed.

-- The passport should be valid for a minimum period of 190 days and must have 2 blank pages in which one page is required for affixing the visa sticker and another page will be used by immigration officer at the airport for entry and exit from India.
+- The passport should be valid for a minimum period of 190 days and must have 2 blank pages out of which one page is required for affixing the visa sticker and other page will be used by the immigration officer for entry and exit from India.